nestauk/ahl_targets/ahl_targets/pipeline/2024_update/README.md

+UPDATES IN PROGRESS (27/11/24) - README TO BE UPDATED!

 In October 2024 we updated the targets model used to produce retailer targets numbers.

 The update changed the input data to: